alien4cloud/alien4cloud.github.io/documentation/1.2.0/devops_guide/getting_started_with_tosca_component/getting_started_with_tosca_component.markdown

 {% info %}
 A TOSCA file can be written in XML or YAML.
-Here we choose to use YAML, because this is the format recognized by Alien4Cloud.
+Here we choose to use YAML because this is the format recognized by Alien4Cloud.
 {% endinfo %}

 {% note %}